Our Values, Our Anchor

 Making Apples: What I Learned in Gage’s Core Drawing Class

-Geoff encouraged us to pick something and draw it each week.
-I chose an apple.
-My first renderings felt circular and flat, but as each class taught me more skills, I began to capture the shape and depth of an apple, then a pear, and then a still life of a few objects.
-What I discovered is… I liked the feeling of drawing, the focus, and that when I really look closely at something, I can see more of it.
+Geoff asked us to choose one object to draw each week.
+I picked an apple.
+While my first attempts were flat, I began to capture the shape and depth of an apple, then a pear, and then a still life of a few objects.
+What I discovered is… I like the feeling of drawing, the focus, and that when I really look closely at something.
 Focus deepens my understanding; my mind fills with ideas, and it’s satisfying to practice shaping them into a drawing.

 The writer Maya Angelou said, “You can’t use up creativity.
 The more you use, the more you have.”
 I love this quote; it frames creativity as optimistic.
-Not superficially, but in how one can believe that if we invest attention, time, and care into something, it might just become what we imagine.
+Not superficially, but with the idea that if we invest attention, time, and care into something, it might just become what we imagine.
 And this feels like a good idea to focus on as we close out one year and begin the next.
 Wishing you more opportunities to use, make, and experience creativity in the new year. ~ Gayle

 Transformational not Transactional